programmerbobsmith/Iron-XCoder/README.md

 #### PROGRAM FUNCTIONS:

 1. `void disp_TIProg(uint8_t x, uint8_t y, uint8_t color)`
-> Displays a list of all the TI-Basic Programs on the calculator
+> Displays a list of all the TI-Basic Programs on the calculator.

 	- Parameters:
 		- `x`: start x-position for displaying programs